BACK

 Many would-be buyers have this question: When will the housing market crash in Arizona?

 Given the factors illustrated above, many investors and analysts are concerned about the sustainability of Arizona’s housing market at its current state.
-Last year, NAR predicted Arizona’s housing prices and sales to drop substantially for the Phoenix-Mesa-Scottsdale area.
-Instead, home prices have continued to rise.
+NAR previously predicted Arizona’s housing prices and sales to drop substantially for the Phoenix-Mesa-Scottsdale area, but more recent data shows that prices in 2025 have remained relatively stable, with Phoenix’s median sale price down only 0.44% year-over-year.

 Some experts are pessimistic about Arizona’s housing market’s future.
 Others predict a drop in prices (especially in markets like Phoenix) soon, but not a large market crash.
-In order to see prices drop substantially, we would need to see changes in inflation rate, cost of living, housing inventory, and interest rates.
+A significant price correction would still require major shifts in inflation, mortgage rates, or supply levels, none of which analysts expect to change dramatically heading into 2026

-These factors and others will continue to affect the Arizona market, which investors and analysts will keep monitoring to track both national and regional trends impacting the region.
+These factors and others will continue to affect the Arizona market, and analysts expect ongoing moderation rather than a sharp downturn as they track both national and regional economic trends.

 Forecast for The U.S. Housing Market